thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

   Students should be able to:

-  - Know what a CSS reset does.
+  - Explain why you would use CSS reset.
-  - Know what a CSS normalizer does.
+  - Explain what a CSS normalizer does.
-  - Explain the 4 CSS positions.
+  - Describe the 4 CSS positions.
   - Use an attribute selector.
-  - Understand what a psuedo-class does.
+  - Describe what a psuedo-class does.
   - Be able to manipulate fonts
-  - Understand the different types of colors.
+  - List three format types for colors.

-## CSS Resets & Normalizers
+## Resets & Normalizers

 The browser has its own stylesheet (called the *user agent stylesheet*) that it tries to apply before any of your stylesheets.
 This is why, for example, h1 tags are bigger than paragraph text by default.